geethasathyamurthy/schematics-enablement/Lab 2 - Getting started with workspaces/readme.md

 - **IBM Cloud account**: Register for an IBM Cloud account or use an existing IBM Cloud account.
 - **Schematics permissions**:

+Terraform
+•Open Source (MPL 2.0)
+•Created by HashiCorp in 2014
+•Written in Golang
+Pluggable Architecture

+Develop
+Write your template

+Plan
+Verify resources to be provisioned

+Apply
+Create resources

+Update
+Make changes to infrastructure